awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-java.md

 }
 ```

-#### Using S3 Batch Operations with S3 Object Lock retention governance mode<a name="batch-ops-examples-java-object-lock-governance"></a>
+#### Use S3 Batch Operations with S3 Object Lock retention governance mode<a name="batch-ops-examples-java-object-lock-governance"></a>

-The following example builds on the previous example of creating a trust policy, setting S3 Batch Operations and S3 Object Lock configuration permissions and shows how to apply S3 Object Lock retention governance with the retain until date to Jan 30, 2020 across multiples objects and creates a Batch Operations job that will use the manifest bucket and reports the results in the reports bucket\.
+The following example builds on the previous example of creating a trust policy, and setting S3 Batch Operations and S3 Object Lock configuration permissions\.
+It shows how to apply S3 Object Lock retention governance with the `retain until date` set to January 30, 2020 across multiple objects\.
+It creates a Batch Operations job that uses the manifest bucket and reports the results in the reports bucket\.

 ```
 public String createGovernanceRetentionJob(final AWSS3ControlClient awss3ControlClient) throws ParseException {